hai-vr/combo-gesture-expressions-av3/corrections.md

 Blinking is detected by attaching an *Animated Animator Parameter* to the animation.
 This parameter is set to 1.0 on all animations that are tagged as blinking, which is then read by a dedicated layer to disable eye tracking.

+#### Single-keyframe animations correction

+Some face expressions are animated over several frames, but some aren't when it's just a static face.
+For the latter, it is common practice to create animations with a one frame long, which consists on making sure the animation has two keyframes.
+This is done manually by duplicating the first keyframe.

+If the animation only has one keyframe, then most of the times it makes the animation last 1 second, which creates an anomaly where face expression transitions last too long.

+ComboGestureExpressions automatically creates a modified copy of those animations to make sure all animations curves have at least two keyframes.
+You can safely create animations with only one keyframe.

 ---

 - [Back to main page](index.md)